tabbry/vulkan-guide/README.md

 - What is a dynamic buffer?
 - What is a forward declaration?
 - Why is the global scene data descriptor one created at runtime?
+- Why are images destroyed before samplers in `LoadedGLTF::clearAll`?